Couple Watching

 Cultural & subcultural evolution

 The specific social form, couples watching couples in a sanctioned venue, is a product of the twentieth-century "swinging" and lifestyle movements rather than of any clinician.
 As the Wikipedia history of swinging records, U.S. media applied the term "swinging" to consensual partner-sharing from around the 1950s; the practice spread from informal suburban circles into the "Free Love" 1960s and the more visible "swinging '70s."
-Dedicated on-premise venues followed, the best-known early example being New York's Plato's Retreat, which opened in 1977 and advertised openly enough to enter mainstream awareness.
+Dedicated on-premise venues followed, the best-known early example being New York's Plato's Retreat, opened by Larry Levenson in 1977 and relocated the same year to the basement of the Ansonia Hotel on the Upper West Side, advertised openly enough to enter mainstream awareness before public-health authorities shut it on New Year's Eve 1985.
 From newsletters and key parties the infrastructure matured into the international network of members-only clubs, lifestyle events, and etiquette norms that hosts couple watching today.
 "Couple watching" itself is a plain-English descriptor of this setting-based scenario rather than a clinical term, and its precise coinage is not documented, hence this entry carries no formal etymology.

 In practice